sadhubby/lscs-40th/content/Documentations and Logistics Manual.md

 ---
-title: "Documentations and Logistics Manual"
+title: Documentations and Logistics Manual
 draft: false
 tags:
 ---
 Hello my officers!!!!

 Welcome to the 40th DocuLogi Manual.
 This will be where you can find the specifics and particulars on our processes with Pre-Acts, Post-Acts and a myriad of other documents.
 Please do note that this will be only a further discussion on specific processes within the already established sistema.
 The sistema that you may find in the home page of this site.

 # Pre-Acts